Escape Saturday night boredom at escape night - BYU-I Scroll

 For $5, students are not only granted access to all escape rooms but also bowling, roller skating and dancing.
 The event will also feature live bands, and tickets come with a free food item.

-The experience is worth much more than the $5 ticket price, said Anna Olsen, a sophomore studying exercise physiology.
+The experience is worth much more than the price of a ticket, said Anna Olsen, a sophomore studying exercise physiology.
 She is part of Campus Life Events, a new council created this semester with the goal of providing more wholesome, on-campus events for students.

 “If you go to an escape room at a regular place, it costs like fifteen dollars for one escape room,” Olsen said.
 “We’re putting on 17 for $5.”